LukasTr1980/crypto/README.md

 # Kraken Pro Dashboard

-A lightweight personal dashboard that fetches **portfolio, trades, deposits/withdrawals, rewards and live prices** from the Kraken Pro API and renders them in a responsive single‑page UI.
+A lightweight dashboard that fetches **portfolio, trades, deposits/withdrawals, rewards and live prices** from the Kraken Pro API and renders them in a responsive single‑page UI.
 The back‑end is written in TypeScript/Express, the front‑end is bundled with esbuild, and all code‑quality checks run automatically via **pre‑commit + Gitleaks**.

 ---